Manav-Aggarwal4/polite-rlhf/README.md

     {'loss': 0.0066, 'grad_norm': 0.4753980040550232, 'learning_rate': 9.074410163339383e-08, 'epoch': 2.0}
     {'eval_loss': 0.0069235265254974365, 'eval_runtime': 8.3446, 'eval_samples_per_second': 58.601, 'eval_steps_per_second': 7.43, 'epoch': 2.0}

   Again, the loss has consistenly decreased.
+AND the evals' loss decreases!
 Progress!

   ii.
 Next, we must use the reward (BERT) model to train the policy model (fine-tuned GPT-2).
 We will accomplish this through Proximal Policy Optimization (PPO).
 Through this          process, the LLM will continually learn how to be more polite via the reward model's score/rating of its response to diverse prompts that I created via synthetic data.